jonnyhuck/mapnik-scalebar/README.md

 # open that file in PIL
 mapImg = Image.open('output/map.png')

-# add a scalebar to the map
+# add a scalebar to the bottom left of the map
 addScaleBar(m, mapImg, True)

 # save the image (with scalebar) to the map